Daniel-CC-97/Daniel-CC-97/README.md

-# Hello World!
+# Hello World! 🌏

-My name is Daniel, and here are a few things I'm working on:
+My name is Daniel, I am a Full Stack Software Engineer for Adventour, living in London, and I'm passionate about creating beautifully designed applications.
+And due to my past life as an accountant, they would need a beautifully organised database too!

 - Adventour
 - F3